LemuelPuglisi/DmiStorageServer/README.md

 $ php artisan serve
 ```

 Now you're ready to use our cloud!

+*Note: the root htaccess will fix a passport bug in apache2 servers*

 *****